CleverCloud/biscuit-pulsar/README.md

 ## Status

 We are using 1.5.5-SNAPSHOT at Clever Cloud.
+As we waiting for official pulsar version to support more granularity in authZ as we defined in our fork.

 ## Build & Tests